 It's a pattern without a lot of "Wow!", a difficult one to discern sometimes even if you know its composition.
-It puts these idiosyncrasies--the horizontal flips etc.--in a framework that explains their presence at least as far as being part of a pattern.
+It puts these idiosyncrasies--the horizontal flips etc.--sometimes in the framework of a pattern.
 The pattern, threaded throughout the story, is fundamental to it organizationally and philosophically, due to what the elements of the pattern represent, but absence of awareness of it doesn't harm the story for the viewer.
 Despite being fundamental to the story organizationally and philosophically, it is a discreet visual heiroglyph.

 There reaches a point where one goes, "Is this just a tic of Kubrick's?"
 But we have to remember Kubrick was a chessman and that he has expressed, for instance, the 90 degree turn in chess terms such as with the knight.
 The blacks and whites of the chess board becomes a metaphor for dualism that is an expression of "being" rather than moral compass--a dualism in which is also expressed symmetry, and the knight is a peculiar piece.
 Kubrick's early Fear and Desire and his interest in twins, as seen from the beginning, in his first boxing documentary, is key to understanding his long standing interest in these themes.
 In Fear and Desire Kenneth Harp not only plays Lt.
 Corby, but also the enemy general.
 Steve Coit not only plays Private Fletcher, but also the enemy captain.
 Lt.
 Corby and Private Fletcher infiltrate the enemy camp, kill the general and the captain, and what do we have but the dead men looking exactly like them.
 In the hands of a first year film student the ideas expressed in this twinship, this dualism, would likely come off not very well.
 And Kubrick, as I understand it, wasn't too proud of this film.
 But in Fear and Desire we have ideas that Kubrick was profoundly interested in expressing and which he didn't abandon.
 He sublimated them, finding other ways of articulation, so the audience may not be aware of them in any overt manner and yet the absolutely form the underpinning and guiding philosophy of his films.